 Woods Foodservice is replacing a third of its vans with electric vehicles.

-The new vans are made of recycled and recyclable materials, have solar panels installed, and are estimated to save almost two tonnes in carbon emissions per year.
+The new vans have a body made of recycled and recyclable materials, have solar panels installed, and are estimated to save almost two tonnes in carbon emissions per year.

 The vans were made bespoke for the foodservice specialist, and will be in operation by next month.